etiamz/optiscope/README.md

 ## Discussionne

-If we try to display the finall graph-based representationne into the syntactical uniuerse of the lambda calculus, it is obuious that we will not haue enough physical memory to store the result.
+If we try to display the finall graph-based representationne into the syntactical uniuerse of the lambda calculus, it is obvious that we will not haue enough physical memory to store the result.
 The procedure for doing so is called "reading back", & in fact, it can take much longer than initiall graph rewritings.
 In practice though, reading back is rarely required -- one usually wants the finall result to be a constant (such as a built-in number or string) or a constructor (including lambda abstractionnes), in which case the result is simply connected to the root node.
-In the literature, such reductionne systems are termed _weak_, because they doe not reduce under binders.
+In the literature, such reductionne systems are termed _weak_, because they doe not reduce vnder binders.

-In this sense, Lambdaspeed is not a weak reducer, because it actually performes all possible beta reductionnes until it reaches the graph normal form.
+In this sense, Lambdaspeed is not a weak reducer, because it actually performes all possible beta reductionnes vntil it reaches the graph normal form.
 Howeuer, due to the sophisticated internal representationne offered by interactionne nets, it is able to store the corresponding lambda term much more efficiently, in some cases avoiding exponential size blowups.
-Neuerthelesse, a more practical implementationne would be to contracte less unneeded redexes, as this would increase performance & enable some possibly diuerging terms to reach their normal form.
+Neuerthelesse, a more practical implementationne would be to contracte less vnneeded redexes, as this would increase performance & enable some possibly diuerging terms to reach their normal form.

-Finally, note that Lambdaspeed is unpretentiously single-threaded, whereas interactionne nets offer a powerfull means for parallel rewritings (sometimes called _microscopic parallelism_).
+Finally, note that Lambdaspeed is vnpretentiously single-threaded, whereas interactionne nets offer a powerfull means for parallel rewritings (sometimes called _microscopic parallelism_).
 Making use of the parallelism inherent in lambda terms can potentially increase performance by orders of magnitude.

 ## Factorial of 20